mohametalmeari/nextjs-ecommerce-admin/README.md

 # 📖 FastPackage Admin <a name="about-project"></a>

 **FastPackage Admin** is a dynamic e-commerce admin dashboard designed to efficiently manage multiple stores.
 Users can easily create and manage personalized stores, ensuring a customized and efficient online retail experience.
+Check out the store repo [here](https://github.com/mohametalmeari/nextjs-ecommerce-store).

 ## 🛠 Built With <a name="built-with"></a>